alonzi/monte-carlo/README.md

 Let's follow the method for flipping a coin.
 We want to determine if a coin is 'fair'.

 ## Exercise
-In pairs work out the four steps above for flipping a coin.
+In pairs work out the four steps above for checking the fairness of a coin.

 1. Define two possible starting conditions - {Heads,Tails}
 2. Generate Trials - flip coins